Program Terms: |

 French Language and Culture - France

-Great Cities - Italy, France, the Netherlands, Czech Republic
+Great Cities - Italy, France

-International Business - France, Morocco, Belgium, Germany
+International Business - Belgium, France

-The Mediterranean Basin - France, Greece, Italy
+Mediterranean Basin - Greece

-North African Studies - Morocco, Tunisia
+North African Studies - Morocco

-Wine, Gastronomy and Sustainability - France, Spain
+Wine, Gastronomy and Sustainability of the Mediterranean - France, Spain

 Europe & the Islamic World

-The Europe and the Islamic World Seminar is designed for students interested in an academic and cultural experience in France, Morocco, and Spain.
+The Europe and the Islamic World Seminar is designed for students interested in an academic and cultural experience in France, Morocco, Gibraltar and Spain.
 Students participate in a series of briefings from leading academic, literary, and political experts on the European relationship with the Islamic world.
 In each city, students attend daily lectures and meetings with distinguished scholars from IAU in addition to local guides and experts in the fields of politics, art history, history, and culture.
 Special emphasis is placed on the importance of immigration to Europe and its current socio-cultural implications on the region.

 French Language and Culture